audomsak/ocp-dev-workshop/document/deployment-on-openshift/database-deployment.md

     ![Open a web terminal](images/deploy-20.png)

 12. Enter following command.
-The password is `pgpassword`
+You'll be asked to enter a password, the password is `pgpassword`.

     ```sh
     psql postgresql://todo-db:5432/todo?user=pguser